felixzwettler/simpletwothirds/README.md

 ## Installation
-takes only Pico seconds.
+takes only Pico seconds (haha).
 Just upload the theme into the themes folder and enable this theme in the `config.yml`.
-It is still under heavy developement, so it may change drastically.
-Feel free to fork the code.
+It is still under heavy developement though

-Also: Please don't hesitate to submit an issue, I am always open for improvements / changes.
-I consider this theme as tipping my little toe into the water in regards to web developement.

 inspired by [sonst-was/simpletwo](https://github.com/sonst-was/simpleTwo) .